frank-emrich/freezeml-pldi2020-artifact/README.md

 ### Syntax
 The syntax of FreezeML and Links differ as follows:

-* Function applications require parantheses in Links.
+* Function applications require parentheses in Links.
 Hence, the FreezeML program `f x` becomes `f(x)` in Links.
 This also holds when applying multiple, curried arguments: `f x y` becomes `f(x)(y)`.
 * Functions are defined with the `fun` keyword in Links.
 The FreezeML function